antononcube/SoftwareDesignMethodsWithWL-book/Part-3-Monadic-Programming/Monad-code-generation-and-extension.md

 ## Summary

-This document presents a style of using monadic programming in Wolfram Language (Mathematica).
+This chapter presents a style of using Monadic Programming in WL.
 The style has some shortcomings, but it definitely provides convenient features for day-to-day programming and in coming up with architectural designs.

 The style is based on WL's basic language features.
 As a consequence it is fairly concise and produces light overhead.